husseinalamutu/husseinalamutu/README.md

 I am a Software Engineer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nigeria.
 - :telescope: I work as a cloud and DevOps Engineer.

-- :seedling: Currently, exploring Data Analysis and ML.
+- :seedling: Continously improving my knowledge in the DevSecOps by writing and building amazing projects.

 - :zap: In my free time, I solve problems on Hackerrank, and write/read tech articles on https://dev.to/husseinalamutu